eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 #### Publish Traceability Data Offers at EDC

 With the changes of Release 3.2 regarding the submodel endpoints in the DTR, the actual EDC asset structure for submodels is no longer restricted by use case conventions and can be decided by the data provider.

-Only one requirement remains: the filter criteria used in `subprotocolBody` of the submodel descriptor endpoints (used for filtering the EDC catalog) must only return exactly one EDC asset.
-If `asset:prop:id` is used as filter criteria, this is already ensured as values of this property must be unique anyway.

 ##### Data Provider Tasks